JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 A vector of processes is composed by the user, and given to the main function [`processes_to_coupledodes`](@ref) which bundles them into a system of equations that creates a dynamical system.
-The dynamical system can then be further analyzed in terms of stability properties, multistability, tipping, periodic (or not) behavior, and many more aspects, via the DynamicalSystems.jl library (see the examples).
+The dynamical system can then be further analyzed in terms of stability properties, multistability, tipping, periodic (or not) behavior, chaos, and many more aspects, via the DynamicalSystems.jl library (see the examples).

-Note the distinction: a _process_ is _not_ the climate variable (such as "clouds" or  "insolation"); rather it is the _exact equation_ that defines the behavior of the climate variable, and could itself utilize many other already existing climate variables.
+Note the distinction: a _process_ is _not_ the climate variable (such as "clouds" or  "insolation"); rather it is the _exact equation_ that defines the behavior of the climate variable, and could itself utilize many other already existing climate variables, or introduce new ones.
 In terminology of climate science a _process_ is a generalization of the term "parameterization".
 Many different processes may _describe_ the behavior of a particular variable and